Photo by Meg Elkinton

 Please see our Visit page for more information on ticketing and Visitor Policies.

-Tickets to use the ICA Water Shuttle service between the ICA and the ICA Watershed include general museum admission to the ICA.
-Advance reservations are strongly encouraged.
+Tickets are required to use the ICA Water Shuttle service.
+Water Shuttle tickets include admission to the ICA.
+Advance reservations are strongly encouraged and will be available May 14 for ICA members and May 21 for the general public.
 Onsite reservations are not guaranteed.

 If you’re starting from the ICA in the Seaport: